-Even before we stumble out of our beds for the day,is intertwined in our lives.
+Even before we stumble out of our beds for the day, technology is intertwined in our lives.
 As we sleep, our computers hum with activity as they clean a hard drive or download software updates; the digital video recorder saves the cable movie being shown in the middle of the night; and the programmable thermostat clicks on the heat as dawn approaches.

 Once awake, we grab for our cells phones, personal digital assistants and laptops to find out what has happened while we were snoozing.
-We commute to work in cars with global-positioning systems to show us the best route; we wait for greenthat are programmed to help traffic move with the greatest efficiency; and we are careful not to run a red light because the hovering above the intersection will capture our indiscretion.
+We commute to work in cars with global-positioning systems to show us the best route; we wait for green lights that are programmed to help traffic move with the greatest efficiency; and we are careful not to run a red light because the surveillance camera hovering above the intersection will capture our indiscretion.